CentralLabFacilities/CentralLabFacilities.github.io/joint-simon-effect.md

 ## Step 6: Executing the Experiment

-It is assumed that you either just calibrated the robot or, if you continue the experiment another day, set up the Nao exactly like the last time you calibrated.
+It is assumed that you either just calibrated the robot or, if you continue the experiment another day, set up the Nao exactly like the last time you calibrated (remember: use e.g. tape to mark the robots postion).

 Switch to the Jenkins in your browser (you need to be logged in) https://localhost:8080/?auto_refresh=true.
 Trigger the job "runnable-remotelab-nao-physical-demo-master-runnable-toolkit-remotelab-nightly" (stopwatch icon),